by Paul St. John

 California, USA

 Tess, one of my coworkers, noticed I wasn’t in my usual good mood and asked about it.
-I told her everything — about running out of food, facing losing our house, having the water shut off, and being unable to afford anything for my son’s birthday a few days later.
-She gave me a hug and told me to keep believing that all will turn out for the better.
+I told her everything — about running out of food, possibly losing our house, having the water shut off, and being unable to afford anything for my son’s birthday a few days later.
+She gave me a hug and told me to keep believing that all would turn out for the better.

-he said “I don’t know.
+In the parking lot the next day, Tess handed me an envelope that she said was from her boyfriend, Rob.
+I asked what it was, and she said “I don’t know.
 He wouldn’t tell me.”
 Once inside the warehouse, I opened it.
-Inside was another envelope with a note, “Paul, I was a dad too.
+Inside was another envelope with a note that said, “Paul, I was a dad too.
 No returns.
-Rob”.
+Rob.”
 That envelope contained $350 in cash.

 I understand the desperation.
 I understand helping even when it is hard.
 I have been both places.
 Being able to help is one of the greatest blessings in life.
 Thank you for sharing this story.